iamwill123/udacity-optimise/README.md

 ## Background parallax scroller ##
 ### Background creation ###
-Orignal 200 pizzas were being created no matter how many were to be displayed on screen.
+Orignally 200 pizzas were being created no matter how many were to be displayed on screen.
 So I changed this to instead check the screen size, and ensure that only enough pizza divs were created to fill the screen.
+On window resize it deletes the pizzas, recalulates how many is needed and creatres them again.

-On window resize th ading, and one of the first optomisitions I made was to use 'transform: translateX' instead of 'styel.left'.
+One of the first optomisitions I made for movement was to use 'transform: translateX' instead of 'styel.left'.
 There were a number of website that claims this would make it much faster and so I went with it.
-However in later testing I found it to be generally slower, especially in other browsers.
+However in later testing I found it to be generally the same speed or slower, especially in other browsers.

 Maybe the most interesting thing I saw from testing was that each browser and platform can find different JS code faster.